 Yes, you shall be in a safe environment as the hotels/camps follow the WHO and the Kenyan Ministry of Health regulations.
-There are a number of already laid out procedures such as designated sanitising stations and adequate water & soap for handwashing.
-There are fewer guests per vehicle and the tables in the dining room are set at an appropriate distance to allow for social distancing.
-All staff and guests are also required to always have their masks on and to sanitise and wash hands frequently.
+There are several already laid out procedures such as designated sanitising stations and adequate water & soap for handwashing.
+There are fewer guests per vehicle, and the dining room tables are set at an appropriate distance to allow for social distancing.
+All staff and guests must always have their masks on and sanitise and wash hands frequently.

 2. Do I need malaria medication?

 The hotels/camps ensure the rooms are well-fumigated which reduces the chances of having mosquitoes present.
 Nonetheless, we would advice you to speak with your medical practitioner to determine if you will require any medication while on safari.

 3. Is the water at the camp/hotel safe to drink?

 Yes, you will find bottled water in your tent/rooms and also at the dining area.
 You can drink this water or use it to brush your teeth.

 4. Does the hotel/camp have hot shower facilities?

 Yes, during your stay the hotel/camp will provide you with hot water throughout.